-As you may have read in our last blog post, May is National Bike Month, and we're putting together our first-ever series of National Bike Month events to get folks talking about riding bikes and, ultimately, actually riding!
-We're going to start things off with some myth-busting--because there's nothing worse than letting a misconception stop you from experiencing the benefits of riding a bike--and there's no better organization to help us bust those big bad bike myths than Transportation Alternatives.
+May is National Bike Month, and we're putting together our first-ever series of National Bike Month events (2016) to get folks talking about riding bikes and, ultimately, actually riding!
+We're going to start things off with some myth-busting, because there's nothing worse than letting a misconception stop you from experiencing the benefits of riding a bike, and there's no better organization to help us bust those big bad bike myths than Transportation Alternatives.

-Transportation Alternatives (also known as TA) is more than just the headliner for the first of our events.
-The organization is on a mission to "reclaim New York City's streets from the automobile and to promote bicycling, walking, public transit."
-Given that most New Yorkers do at least one of these things daily, that's a mission we can all relate to--and support.
+Transportation Alternatives (also known as TA) is an organization on a mission to "reclaim New York City's streets from the automobile and to promote bicycling, walking, public transit."
+Given that most New Yorkers do at least one of these things daily, that's a mission we can all relate to-- and support.

 In their own words, "T.A. fights for the installation of infrastructure improvements that reduce speeding and traffic crashes, save lives and improve everyday transportation for all New Yorkers."
 That means fighting for Select Bus Service to decrease commuter travel times; pushing for bike and pedestrian paths on the Verrazano and on Queens Boulevard to save lives and open up new commuting options; championing the pedestrian right-of-way to protect walking New Yorkers from aggressive driving; and much more.